Industrial Safety Relays

 Start with the engineering constraints that actually reduce the option set, then move from those checkpoints into the most relevant series, guides, and tools.

-Safety Function and Reset Logic
+Safety Function Required

 Step 1